apostolosSotiropoulos/languages-cheatsheet/README.md

 - Function Args: Pass by value or by reference?
 - Var Scope?
 - Inheritance?
+- Multiple Inheritance?
-- How to include other files, modules?
+- Composition? how to include other files, modules?